dart-lang/site-www/src/_tutorials/server/get-started.md

 * A pubspec file, `pubspec.yaml`, that contains the app's metadata, including information about which [packages](/guides/packages) the app depends on and which versions of those packages are required.

+A quick note about `dart create`:

+`dart create` also runs `dart pub get` under the hood.
+This second command scans the generated pubspec file (mentioned in the list above) and downloads any dependencies captured in that file.
+If you add other dependencies to your pubspec file, you'll need to run `dart pub get` to make sure that they're downloaded and available to use!

 ## 4. Run the app